CORRIDA

 I have never “navigated” with a GPS.
 How do I know I'm on the correct route?

-Are there time barriers?
+Are there cut times?

-Are there mandatory equipment?
+Is there mandatory equipment?

 If I don't have a support team, can I participate?